SmokinCaterpillar/pypet/doc/source/pypetdoc/pypetconstantsdoc.rst

 =============================

 Here you can find global constants.
-These constants define the data supported by the storage service and the standard parameter, maximum lenght of comments, messages for storing and loading etc.
+These constants define the data supported by the storage service and the standard parameter, maximum length of comments, messages for storing and loading etc.

 .. automodule:: pypet.pypetconstants